 Before reading this article, make sure that you're familiar with embedding a regular, static Flow, as described in this guide.

-To embed multiple Flows on a single page, you call window.flowbox('init')
+To embed multiple Flows on a single page, you need to call the window.flowbox('init') function once per Flow.

 <body>